0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 we import `PowerView.ps1` and use the `Set-DomainUserPassword` with the `-Domain` flag and use the `-Verbose` flag in case we need to troubleshoot.
 Making sure to have the password *complex enough* and casting it to a `Secure String` object using the `ConvertTo-SecureString` powershell cmdlet.

 The command does take some time.
-But we're successful in resetting the password to `Password123!`
+But we're successful in resetting the password to `Password123!` in the end :D

 ![audit-2020-reset](audit-2020-reset.jpg)